Cerebras WSE-3 - The Wafer-Scale AI Engine

 The engineering challenge is immense.
 A standard 300mm wafer contains billions of transistors, and even at 99.99% yield rates, a wafer with 4 trillion transistors would have millions of defective transistors.
 Cerebras builds redundancy into the design with spare cores that can be activated to replace any defective units - similar in concept to how SSDs over-provision flash cells to replace worn-out blocks.

-The manufacturing process also requires custom wafer-scale packaging, power delivery, and cooling solutions that do not exist in conventional semiconductor production.
+The manufacturing process also requires custom wafer-scale packaging, power delivery, and cooling solutions that don't exist in conventional semiconductor production.
 A single wafer-scale chip needs uniform power delivery across a 300mm diameter surface and uniform cooling to prevent thermal hotspots from throttling performance.

 The fact that Cerebras ships production CS-3 systems proves that wafer-scale integration is viable as a commercial technology.
 No other company has attempted this approach at production scale, which means Cerebras has a multi-year head start on the manufacturing learning curve.

 MemoryX uses high-bandwidth memory modules located outside the WSE-3 wafer but connected via a dedicated high-bandwidth link.
-The weights are streamed to the WSE-3 on demand, layer by layer, as the computation progresses through the model.
-The 44GB of on-chip SRAM serves as a working buffer for the current layer's activations and intermediate results, while MemoryX provides the backing store for the full model.
+The weights are streamed to the WSE-3 on demand, layer by layer, as the computation.
+The 44GB of on-chip SRAM is a working buffer for the current layer's activations and intermediate results, while MemoryX provides the backing store for the full model.

 SwarmX is the interconnect fabric that enables multiple CS-3 systems to work together on a single training job.
 It handles gradient synchronization for data-parallel training and activation passing for pipeline-parallel training across CS-3 nodes.